Mehified/DCG/README.md

 # DCG
-A not-so-simple card game.
+A not-so-simple card game about some dudes dueling each other.
 Infuses characteristics of traditional collectible card games with a deckbuilder playstyle.

 Rules can be found in the Wiki page, or in the rules file.